efabless/openlane2/docs/source/getting_started/common/nix_installation/installation_win.md

 Windows 10 is up-to-date.
 ```

+1. If you have an installation of WSL2 from 2023 or earlier, follow [Microsoft's official documention to enable `systemd`](https://learn.microsoft.com/en-us/windows/wsl/systemd)
+    * `systemd` is enabled by default for installations of WSL2 from mid-2023 or later.

 1. Click the Windows icon, type in "Windows PowerShell" and open it.

     ![The Windows 11 Start Menu with "powershell" typed into the search box, showing "Windows PowerShell" as the first match](../wsl/powershell.webp)